dafny-lang/dafny/docs/_includes/Statements.md

 To use this form of update,

- * the caller must have a first out-parameter whose type matches the output of `PropagateFailure` applied to the first output of the callee
+ * the caller must have a first out-parameter whose type matches the output of `PropagateFailure` applied to the first output of the callee, unless an
+`expect`, `assume`, or `assert` keyword is used after `:-`
  * if the RHS of the update-with-failure statement is a method call, the first out-parameter of the callee must be failure-compatible
  * if instead the RHS of the update-with-failure statement is one or more expressions, the first of these expressions must be a value with a failure-compatible type
  * if the failure-compatible type of the RHS does not have an `Extract` member,